-Trump, lagging in polls, pressures Justice Department to target Democrats and criticizes Barr
+Trump, lagging in polls, pressures Justice Dept. to target Democrats and criticizes Barr

 Durham, who Barr specially assigned early last year to review the FBI’s 2016 investigation of Trump’s campaign, has been exploring a wide range of what conservatives consider missteps in the probe.

-He has questioned why the FBI opened the case in the first place — though the Justice Department inspector general determined agents had just cause to do so — and why they pressed forward with an examination of one former campaign adviser, Carter Page, even as that examination produced no real results.
-He has interviewed intelligence community witnesses, including former CIA Director John Brennan, about their assessment that Russia intended to help Trump become president.
+He has questioned why the FBI opened the case in the first place — though the Justice Department inspector general determined agents had just cause to do so — and why they pressed forward with an examination of Page, even as that examination produced no real results.
+He has interviewed intelligence community witnesses, including former CIA director John Brennan, about their assessment that Russia intended to help Trump become president.

 Ex-CIA director John Brennan questioned for 8 hours in U.S. Attorney John Durham’s probe, a Brennan adviser says